t3kt/raytk/docs/_reference/operators/light/spotLight.md

     name: Color
   - label: Position
     name: Position
+    summary: The position of the tip of the light cone.
   - label: Direction
     name: Direction
+    summary: The direction which the cone faces, as a vector.
   - label: Cone Angle
     name: Coneangle
+    summary: The width of the cone.
   - label: Cone Delta
     name: Conedelta
+    summary: The amount of blending between the inside and outside of the cone.
   - label: Attenuated
     name: Enableattenuation
+    summary: Whether to adjust the amount of light depending on distance.
   - label: Attenuation Start
     name: Attenuationstart
+    summary: The start of the blending range, inside which the light will be at full intensity.
   - label: Attenuation End
     name: Attenuationend
+    summary: The end of the blending range, outside which the light will be at zero intensity.
   status: beta
+  summary: Cone-shaped spotlight.

 ---

+Cone-shaped spotlight.

+This is similar to the Light COMP in spotlight mode.